xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 Remote message backups work by Backup Requesters sending a special message type (`MessageHistoryBackupRequest`) across the XMTP network to all other installations signed by the same blockchain account as the sender (Message Backup Providers).
 Upon receipt of these messages, Message Backup Providers should display a prompt to the user asking whether they consent to share their message history with the requesting installation.
 Upon approval, the application will convert their local database into a standard Message History Backup File and upload it to the Backup Storage Provider specified in the `MessageHistoryBackupRequest`.

+For mobile applications already handling push notifications, `MessageHistoryBackupRequest`s would become a special case of push notification handling.

 #### Flow for Backup Requesters

 1. Get a list of all other installations associated with their blockchain account.
 Ignore any installations that have been revoked
 2. Obtain a one-time upload URL from the Backup Storage Provider for each installation
 3. Generate a `MessageHistoryBackupRequest` for each installation (see below for Protobuf spec) and store in the local database
-4. Send the `MessageHistoryBackupRequest` messages to the standard message topic for each installation
+4. Send the `MessageHistoryBackupRequest` messages to the normal inbound messaging topic for each installation
 5. Wait for a response from any of the Message Backup Providers
 6. For each `MessageHistoryBackupResponse`
    6a.
 Ensure there is a `MessageHistoryBackupRequest` with a matching `requestId` stored in the database.
 If not, ignore